The Courageous Chicken may earn a commission for purchases made after clicking links on this page. Learn More.

 There is nothing better than the grocery store on a Sunday morning, HAHA.
 Three kids all trying to ride in the cart, car seats, diaper bags, and dolls, awe the magic… LOL.
 That would be an entirely different post topic.

 Anyway, we got home, put groceries away and got my potatoes boiling.
 I grabbed a mason jar to make my dressing in and looked for the mayo in the fridge.
 Looked high and low.. no mayo.
-To the pantry… no mayo… This never happens, I mean I LOVE mayo and it is a staple in my pantry.
+To the pantry… no mayo… This never happens, I mean I LOVE mayo and it is a pantry staples.

 And that staple is the main ingredient in both potato salad and coleslaw.
 UGH!